Additional Courses

 The Bridging Fellowship Program is a unique undertaking focused on cultivating a space and community for meaningful and supported conversations about Israel and Palestine.
 It will run through both the fall and spring semesters, meeting every two weeks for three hours with expected readings and reflections in-between meetings.
 Participants selected for the program will have an opportunity to receive course credit.

-Offered in partnership with the Center for Middle East Studies and the Center for Jewish Studies, and co-sponsored by the Othering and Belonging Institute and the Greater Good Science Center.
+Co-sponsored by the Othering and Belonging Institute and the Greater Good Science Center.

 2 Units, P/NP